-Each year we partner with about 25 Boston community nonprofit or public equivalent agencies to “bring art to life.”
-Here, we feature some of our art recipients.
+Each year we partner with a couple Greater Boston community nonprofit or public equivalent agencies to “Bring Art to Life.”
+Here, we feature some of our recipient agencies.
 What is their story?
 How have we made a difference?

 Catholic Charities’ Yawkey Center